technolaji/github4s/docs/src/main/tut/git_data.md

 IMPORTANT: If you don't set ´baseTree´, the commit will be created on top of everything;
 however, it will only contain your changes, the rest of your files will show up as deleted.

-You can create a tree using `createTree`, it takes as arguments:
+You can create a tree using `createTree`; it takes as arguments:

 - the repository coordinates (`owner` and `name` of the repository).
 - `baseTree`: the SHA1 of the tree you want to update with new data.